+1. Prepared by:

+2. Date submitted:

+3. Date approved: Date revised 04/22/25

+4. Department/discipline: Anishinaabe Language

+5. Department(s) endorsement(s):

-1. Prepared by: 2.
-Date submitted: 3.
-Date approved: Date revised 04/13/2022 4.
-Department/discipline: Anishinaabe Language 5.
-Department(s) endorsement(s):(Signatures of the person(s) providing the endorsement are required.)
-6. Course Title: Introduction to Anishinaabe Language Abbreviated course title for Transcripts (25 characters or less): Intro to Anishinaabe Lang 7.
-Course Designator: ANSH 8.
-Course Level: 1001 9.
-Number of Credits: Lecture4 Lab 10.
-Control Number (on site) 30 Control Number (online) 11.
-Catalog/Course description: This course is the first of a two-semester sequence of Anishinaabemowin.
-The overall goal of this course is to develop a beginning level proficiency in Anishinaabemowin.
-Students will begin to develop skills in listening, writing, reading, and speaking.
-The course will focus on basic grammatical structure and vocabulary related to a variety of everyday tasks such as: greeting a classmate, introducing oneself, talking about the calendar, and describing people and animals.
-Ojibwe cultural topics related to these tasks will also be discussed such as naming ceremonies, the Ojibwe clan system, and seasonal foundation on which to build further study of the Anishinaabe language.
+6. Course Title: Introduction to Anishinaabe Language Abbreviated course title for Transcripts (25 characters or less): Intro to Anishinaabe Lang

+7. Course Designator: ANSH 8.
+Course Level: 1001

+9. Number of Credits: Lecture 4 Lab

+10. Control Number (on site) 30 Control Number (online)

+11. Catalog/Course description:

+This course is the first of a two-semester sequence of Anishinaabemowin.- Students will begin to develop skills in listening, writing, reading, and speaking to a novice low level of proficiency (ACTFL) The course will focus on basic grammatical structure and vocabulary related to a variety of everyday tasks such as: greeting a classmate, introducing oneself, talking about the calendar, and describing people and animals.
+Ojibwe cultural topics related to these tasks will also be discussed such as naming ceremonies, the Ojibwe clan system, and seasonal activities.
+Instruction will be in both Anishinaabemowin and English with an increasing emphasis on immersion methodology.
+By the end of this course students will have a solid foundation on which to build further study of the Anishinaabe language.
-12. Course prerequisite(s) or co-requisite(s): Accuplacer scores/ Other courses Prerequisite(s): Co-requisite:

-- 13. Course Materials (Recommended course materials and resources.
+- Course prerequisite(s) or co-requisite(s): Accuplacer scores/ Other courses Prerequisite(s): None Co-requisite: - 13.
+Course Materials (Recommended course materials and resources.
 List all that apply, e.g. textbooks, workbooks, study guides, lab manuals, videos, guest lecturers). - Nichols, J. D. (1995).
 A concise dictionary of Minnesota Ojibwe.
 U of Minnesota Press.
-(Available in bookstore)
+(Available in bookstore) - Clark, Jim & Gresczyk, Rick.
+(1998).
+We're in Ojibwe Country.
+Eagle Works. - Gresczyk, Rick.
+(1997).
+Our Ojibwe grammar: Volume 1.
+Eagle Works.